Geboyi/krapani_project/Solution.md

   + DynamoDB: Enhanced security by restricting public access.

 ##### CI/CD Integration with Terraform and GitHub Actions:
-Terraform as the Infrastructure as Code (IaC) and GitHub Actions as the CI/CD tool.
+Terraform as the Infrastructure as Code (IaC) and GitHub Actions as the CI/CD tool.<br>
 Workflow:
 Triggered by code changes or manual events by developers.
 GitHub Actions initiates build and test processes to ensure code quality.
 Deployment artifacts are stored and Terraform is used to deploy changes to the infrastructure in a version-controlled manner.
 AWS Amplify smoothly integrates Terraform and GitHub Actions for continuous deployment of frontend and backend code.